<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2581828&amp;fmt=gif">

 Our advice here would be, even though the platform can do anything and be applied to multiple use cases, focus on one.
 This not only makes it (a lot) more straightforward, but increases stakeholders, investment needs, and makes it far more likely to get a project off the ground.
 You can always come back to or tease additional stages and roll-outs, but treat each one separately, and if you can prove ROI from the first, the rest will be simple!

 1. Calculating Cost Savings + Efficiency Gains: To quantify cost savings and efficiency gains, you'll need to analyse current expenditure and operational metrics.
 This involves assessing things such as maintenance costs, downtime expenses, and labour costs associated with current processes.
-The integrated platform's impact can be quantified by estimating the reduction in these costs.
+The hybrid platform's impact can be quantified by estimating the reduction in these costs.
 For instance, calculate the cost of downtime per hour and multiply it by the expected reduction in downtime hours; or for, something like remote monitoring of a weather station, implementation means that someone doesn't need to visit it frequently to make sure it's working ok, so calculate the fuel and man hour savings.

 2. Projecting Upside: Revenue growth can be trickier to quantify but can be approached by evaluating the platform's potential to improve efficiency and total output.
 Estimate the potential increase in production, sales or market share due to these improvements and translate this into revenue figures.
 An example of this could be, if you're reducing wastage by 5%, how many units does that translate into and what does it make for the total cost of production per unit.

-3. Assessing Risk: Risk mitigation involves calculating the cost implications of potential risks (like system failures or security breaches) and how the integrated platform can reduce these risks.
+3. Assessing Risk: Risk mitigation involves calculating the cost implications of potential risks (like system failures or security breaches) and how the hybrid platform can reduce these risks.
 Assign a cost to each risk scenario and estimate the reduction in risk occurrence probability post-implementation.
 Likewise, this can also be applied to things like preventing environmental breaches and fines (pure bottom-line cost removal), or safety incidents (lost man hours, fines etc. associated with injury/death).

 Creating a Comprehensive Financial Model.